The Paul Hamlyn Library

 It is with great regret that the British Museum will close the Paul Hamlyn Library as part of efforts to accommodate a 15% cut to the Museum’s grant-in-aid budget.
 The Centre for Anthropology library remains open to all visitors to the Museum.

-The curatorial department libraries (Ancient Egypt and Sudan, Asia, Coins and Medals, Greece and Rome, Middle East, Prehistory and Europe, Prints and Drawings), may be accessed, by appointment, for research enquiries.
+The curatorial department libraries (Ancient Egypt and Sudan, Asia, Coins and Medals, Greece and Rome, Middle East, Britain, Europe and Prehistory, Prints and Drawings), may be accessed, by appointment, for research enquiries.
 The Museum is looking into how the books that were housed in the Paul Hamlyn Library can best be managed so that they continue to be used for the maximum benefit of the Museum.

 Family backpacks and trails which were previously distributed through the library will be available from the Great Court.